 A major part of my writing practice includes writing business books under someone else’s name.
 Almost always, the principals are super-busy business executives with companies to run.
-While they have great enthusiasm and content for their books, what they don’t have is the large blocks of time needed to write a book.
+While they offer the enthusiasm and content for their books, what they don’t have is the large blocks of dedicated time needed to write a book.
 That’s where I come in.

 Definition of Success

 I always think of business books as business tools.
 Here’s the most important question I ask my principal: